crislozano/web-academic/content/post/online-structure/index.md

 ## Maintenance

 Organizing everything I've mentioned is a lot of work, indeed.
 But once you have it, it's ready to go and you just have to tinker with it.
-One thing I would advise you to do is to keep your text and videos as timeless as you can.
+One thing I would advise you is keeping your text and videos as timeless as you can.
 For my lectures, I don't mention whether it is Spring break, Christmas, or anything that has been on the news.
 If you do that, you'll have to record them again because the next time you teach the course, it won't be the same piece of news.
 However, for the introductory videos, I do mention current events.
 I update these videos every time I teach the course, so it makes sense.

 Whenever you put dates, be aware that you'll have to update them.
 In the case of the weekly folders, I do think it'll be useful for students to see the date there, and I take the extra time to change them every semester.
 You can assess what adds value and what's not worth it.

 ## Videos

 I've been unsuccessfully trying to get into video editing for a while (I'll get you dinner if you want to teach me the basics).
 Hence, I don't edit anything and I keep it as low-tech as I can.
 I record them using zoom (but I do have a ring light 🙃).
-I create a new zoom meeting, hit record on the cloud (this saves you having to deal with big video files)
+I create a new zoom meeting, hit record on the cloud (again, saving you from having to deal with big video files)

 ![Image](cloud.png)